jessik126/proj-devclub-shared-rides/README.md

 The design was coded following the <a href="https://www.figma.com/design/LzA0ntQdfERw4z41hxvLSs/"> draft on Figma</a>.

-This is not responsive yet.
+Obs: This is not responsive yet.

+▶️ You can check it running at GitHub Pages: <a href="https://jessik126.github.io/proj-devclub-shared-rides/"> click here</a>.